adriennickson/imagecropbundle/README.md

 ```

 And that's it!You can now edit images before uploading them and this bundle will take care of the rest.

+Make sure to take a look at the [demo](https://bitbucket.org/raresbundles/imagecropbundle/branch/demo) branch for an example on how to use this bundle.